Mihir-50/MLOps/README.md

 # MLOps
-This is a test repository for MLOps related things This is my first line in my repository
+This is a test repository for MLOps related things.